 Here’s a link to a iRV2 thread about the job: Surge (Coolant) Tank Replacement

-And here’s a link to pictures: Surge Tank Pictures
+And here’s a link to 9 pictures (not my RV): Surge Tank Pictures

 I wanted to get a handle on this early since I often spend months in the desert with bright sunshine and occasional hot stretches.
 I usually head north when it gets too hot, but there have been times where due to necessity, I’ve been caught driving in a heat wave.
 I wanted to be prepared while simultaneously being proactive about the tank.
 So I tried to track down the tank p/n and save that, then inspected the tank carefully as soon as I could and found that, yes, there were hundreds of tiny spider cracks in the visible portion of the tank I could access under the cover in the back of the RV.
 No weeping yet though.